OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/bold/bold-economics-of-disputes.md

 The rollup technology powering Arbitrum One is called "optimistic" because claims about its state settled to and confirmed on Ethereum after a period of approximately seven days.
 During those 7 days, the claimed states can be disputed.
 To make an analogy, a check can be cashed immediately but can be taken to court to dispute if there is a problem within a specific time frame.
 Because Arbitrum's state is deterministic, a validator that is running a node and following the chain will always know if a posted claim is invalid.
 A key decentralization property allows **anyone** who knows the correct claim to challenge invalid claims and **_win_** the challenge.
 This preserves the accurate history of Arbitrum settling to Ethereum and protects the integrity of users' funds and withdrawals using a "single honest party" property.
 As long as there is a single entity following the chain and willing to dispute a claim, Arbitrum's security guarantees are maintained.

 Today, Arbitrum One's security properties are defined by the size of its permissioned set of validators.
-Validators could collude or settle an incorrect history, and users have no recourse aside from the Arbitrum One security council stepping in.
+Validators could collude or finalize/confirm an incorrect state, and users have no recourse aside from the Arbitrum One security council stepping in.
 Elevating Arbitrum One's decentralization requires a different approach.

-In the fall of '23, Offchain Labs announced [Arbitrum BoLD](https://medium.com/offchainlabs/bold-permissionless-validation-for-arbitrum-chains-9934eb5328cc), a new dispute resolution protocol built from the ground up that will bring Arbitrum chains to the next level of decentralization.
-BoLD, standing for Bounded Liquidity Delay, allows **permissionless** validation of Arbitrum chains.
-This means the DAO can remove the list of allowed validators, let anyone challenge claims made about Arbitrum states on Ethereum, and win against them if they are incorrect.
+In the Fall of 2023, Offchain Labs announced [Arbitrum BoLD](https://medium.com/offchainlabs/bold-permissionless-validation-for-arbitrum-chains-9934eb5328cc), a new dispute resolution protocol built from the ground up that will bring Arbitrum chains to the next level of decentralization.
+BoLD, which is an acryonym for **Bo**unded **L**iquidity **D**elay, allows permissionless validation of Arbitrum chains.
+This means that the Arbitrum DAO can remove the list of permissioned validators to allow anyone to challenge claims made about Arbitrum states on Ethereum and win those claims if they are correct.

 In this document, we'll explore the economics and trade-offs enabling permissionless validation.